fajarnuha/automatons-composer/README.md

 * Put the argument after running the program with the name of two textfile inputs located in the same folder eg: $ ./compose.py comp1.txt comp2.txt
-* Input file should be like the one in the example, such that:
+* Input file should be like the one in the example, each two consecutive line consist of:
   * firstline is the name of components
   * secondline is all elements of component separated by [SPACE]

 ## Example

 #### Test Case

 We use our previous quiz as a test case for this assignment.
-The problem is we want to compose three automatons defined in the comp1.txt comp2.txt and comp3.txt
+The problem is composing three automatons defined in the comp1.txt comp2.txt and comp3.txt

 #### Run The Program